 There are also up to three openings for full terms in the qualification categories of health insurance broker, health insurance consumers, Exchange consumers, and disease and demographic-specific advocacy groups.
 Candidates that fulfill those qualifications are also encouraged to apply for four-year terms that will begin in November 2019.

-People interested in serving should complete this application, attach an optional cover letter and resume and email all of this information to [email protected].
+People interested in serving should complete the attached application, attach an optional cover letter and resume and email all of this information to [email protected].
 Applications will be reviewed by the Executive Board Business Operations Working Committee which will recommend candidates to the HBX Executive Board for appointment.
-The deadline to apply is Friday, August 30, 2019.
+The deadline to apply is Friday, November 1, 2019.

 BACKGROUND ON THE STANDING ADVISORY BOARD